-The Climate and Forests Team is a global team within the Environment and Natural Capital cluster of the Global Policy Network, Bureau for Policy and Programme Support (BPPS).
-The team aims to address the interrelated climate and deforestation crises.
-Distributed across global and regional headquarters in Geneva, New York, Bangkok, Nairobi and Panama – UNDP Climate & Forests assists developing countries and subnational jurisdictions to design, adopt, finance, implement and monitor policies and partnerships to reduce deforestation, to conserve and restore forests, and to integrate forests in sustainable development pathways.
+The Climate and Forests Programme is part of the Environment and Natural Capital cluster of UNDP's Global Policy Network, Bureau for Policy and Programme Support (BPPS).
+The Programme aims to assist developing countries to implement the Paris Agreement by reducing deforestation, forest degradation and sustainably managing their forests, meeting internationally recognised framework and standards.
+Distributed across global and regional headquarters in Geneva, New York, Bangkok, Nairobi and Panama – UNDP Climate & Forests assists developing countries and subnational jurisdictions to design, adopt, finance, implement and monitor policies and partnerships to address the interrelated climate and deforestation crises and integrate forests in sustainable development pathways.

 UNDP Climate & Forests manages a portfolio of national and jurisdictional projects and provides international technical assistance to different countries and stakeholders, following three foundational approaches:

-The Team is currently active in the three major tropical forest areas (Amazonia, Congo and Southeast Asia) and in about 20 countries.
+The Programme is currently active in the three major tropical forest areas (Amazonia, Congo and Southeast Asia) and in about 20 countries.

 The work is conducted through diverse partnerships and funding sources: